|Past Tours Reviews||CLICK HERE|

 Moreover, you will take part in private multimedia lectures by Dr. Hawass who will show us the latest and most exciting discoveries coming out of Egypt!
 He will focus on his research, including the mysteries of Tutankhamun, the search for the grave of Queen Nefertiti, new findings in the Valley of the Kings and the search for the tombs of Cleopatra and Mark Antony.
 Dr. Hawass will also discuss his work on the pyramid complex at Giza and will include biographical anecdotes and personal experiences from many years of his scientific activities.

-Dr.Hawass: I am inviting you to join me with Archaeological Paths company to tour Egypt and to see the wonders of the pharaohs.
-I will meet you at the sites to tell you about the discoveries that I made for the last 20 years.
+Dr.Hawass: I invite you to join me with Archaeological Paths company to tour Egypt and to see the wonders of the pharaohs.
+I'm joining these tours.
+I will tell you about the discoveries that I made in the last 20 years.
 You will be able to visit many unique sites that actually very few people can see.
 I will take you to the Luxor temple at night while the temple is lit.
 We will enter between the two paws of the Sphinx alone and see the smile of the Sphinx.
 You will visit my great discovery, the Tombs of the Pyramid Builders.
 It is called the most important discovery of the 20th century, because for the first time we could learn about the people who built the Pyramids.
 No one can tour Egypt like this.
 Except for you – when you come and join me.
 You’ll be treated like royalty, this is why we call it the Royal Tour.

 Mrs. Jehan Sadat - A world figure and widow of the late Egyptian President and Nobel peace prize winner Anwar Sadat, Mrs. Sadat was first lady of Egypt from 1970 until 1981.
 She has devoted her life to public service and supports many initiatives to improve the life of Egyptian citizens worldwide.
 She has promoted literacy and founded Egypt's Wafa Wal Amal (Faith and Hope) Society for handicapped war veterans and civilians, the first and largest rehabilitation center of its kind in the Middle East.